 Turnover is an important issue in any agency, and TSSWCB is no exception.
-The following graph compares the TSSWCB turnover to that of the State over the last five fiscal years.
+Figure 5 compares the TSSWCB turnover to that of the State over the last five fiscal years.
 For the last five fiscal years, TSSWCB's employee turnover rate has remained below the statewide average for turnover.

-Figure 4.
-Employee Turnover Rate at TSSWCB as compared to Statewide
+Figure 5.
+Employee Turnover Rate at TSSWCB as compared to Statewide.